How to Add a New User in AlmaLinux - YouTube Script

 sudo useradd john

 That’s it!
 The user “john” has been created with default settings.
-However, this account doesn’t have a password yet, so let’s set one:
+However, this account doesn’t have a password yet, so let’s set one with the passwd command:

 sudo passwd john